vic-cheung/cv/index.md

 `APR 2022 - Present`
 *[Freenome](https://www.freenome.com/about-f)*<br>
-__Computational Biologist__<br>
+__Computational Biologist, Translational Science__<br>
--Apply bioinformatics, data science, and computational methods to analyze multi-omic data to reveal, model, and interpret changes in both the cancer (pathways, gene activities, proteins) and the immune system (composition, activity, and repertoires) associated with clinical outcomes, and generate new insights and interpretations.<br>
+- Apply bioinformatics, data science, and computational methods (including AI/ML techniques) to analyze multi-omic data to reveal, model, and interpret changes in both the cancer (pathways, gene activities, proteins) and the immune system (composition, activity, and repertoires) associated with clinical outcomes.<br>
+  - Generate new insights and interpretations.<br>
--Leverage existing computational methods and develop new ones to extract immunological signals from existing and new data.<br>
+  - Leverage existing computational methods and develop new ones to extract immunological signals from existing and new data.<br>
--Partner cross-functionally in the scientific planning and execution of collaborative projects, such as molecular and cancer biologists, immunologists, computational biologists, medical affairs, commercial, business development.<br>
+- Partner cross-functionally in the scientific planning and execution of collaborative projects, such as molecular and cancer biologists, immunologists, computational biologists, medical affairs, commercial, business development.<br>
--Execute research projects to model various biological changes resulting from diseases such as cancer, autoimmune disease, and infection with various business partners.<br>
+- Execute research projects to model various biological changes resulting from diseases such as cancer, autoimmune disease, and infection with various business partners.<br>
+- Developed a software package for reproducible data analysis for the team.<br>
+- Wrote distributed workflows (Flyte) to increase efficiency of scRNAseq alignment and data aggregation from a scale of running for 8 days to half a day.<br>

 ___Technologies used:___<br>
 -Python (ScanPy, NumPy, Pandas, scikit-learn, Matplotlib, SciPy, Freenome proprietary software)<br>